Graylog2/documentation/pages/architecture.rst

 -------------

 This is a minimum Graylog setup that can be used for smaller, non-critical, or test setups.
-None of the componentes is redundant but it is easy and quick to setup.
+None of the components is redundant but it is easy and quick to setup.

 .. image:: /images/simple_setup.png